changelly/api-changelly/README.md

 1. Please read for better understanding [https://medium.com/@Changelly/changelly-api-to-robust-your-crypto-business-25f5030bc803](https://medium.com/@Changelly/changelly-api-to-robust-your-crypto-business-25f5030bc803).
 2. Welcome to check these articles on implementation examples in the other crypto wallets: [Trezor](https://medium.com/@Changelly/changelly-api-trezor-wallet-514662179fd8), [BRD](https://medium.com/@Changelly/the-coolest-feature-of-brd-a-short-how-to-use-guide-8e9805c49019), [Coinomi](https://medium.com/@Changelly/exchange-crypto-coinomi-5b7a7b7bac54), [Ginco]( https://medium.com/gincowallet/changelly-is-now-available-on-ginco-dfc79c59cd43), [Huobi](https://medium.com/@Changelly/huobi-wallet-guide-how-to-exchange-crypto-ee11e38a1eec), [Jelurida](https://medium.com/@Changelly/changelly-partnered-jelurida-618089e27328)
 3. [The usage scheme could be useful for you.](https://imgur.com/yngIkiv)
+4. Please note, that for currencies with multiple outputs in a transaction (BTC, LTC, etc), we do not accept more than one output per address in one transaction

 ### **Fixed Rate Exchange Feature**